tclvisais a standard Tcl extension providing a binding

 “end-of-message” character.
 For example, SCPI messages

-end with “new line” character (ASCII code is 0Ah
+end with “new line” character (ASCII code is 0Ah).
+When I

 I can be sure that it is actually sent to the device rather than kept in